flash62au/EngineDriver_Home/docs/operation/index.rst

   **Roster**

-  If the loco you want to control to is in the list, simply click on it and you will be taken back to the Throttle screen with that loco selected.
+  If the loco you want to control is in the list, simply click on it and you will be taken back to the Throttle screen with that loco selected.

   The Loco you want to control needs to be in the roster of the WiThrottle server.
 Not all WiThrottle server support rosters.
 Refer to the JMRI documentation or you WiThrottle server device's documentation for creating a roster.